How to Decorate Your Front Porch with Christmas GreeneryNovember 30, 2014 | FILED UNDER: Christmas

 To decorate a bare corner on the porch, I added a lantern with a red LED candle, a little more fresh greenery, and a tree made from a tomato cage and white lights!
 Such a simple project if you have a tomato cage left over from the summer.
 Just wrap lights around and stick a star tree topper on the top!

 But this handsome guy is my favorite new addition!
 At almost 3 feet tall this resin deer can be seen easily from the street, and his little burlap and pinecone scarf is just too cute.
 I have a feeling he will be on our front stoop for many Christmases to come.

 Pinecones and Berries

 For a final touch of green I stole a wire basket from Ross’s man cave (shhh, don’t tell!) and filled it with some pinecones, logs, and nandina berries from our yard.

 I hope this inspires you to incorporate some fresh greenery into your entryway decor this Christmas too!

-This post is sponsored by Home Decorators Collection.
+This post is sponsored by Home Depot.
 All content and opinions are my own.